Priyu714/bank-crud-springboot/README.md

 # Bank Spring Boot

-This is my simple CRUD operation based bank project using Java & SpringBoot
+This is my simple CRUD operation based bank project using Java & SpringBoot and SQL